Dark chocolate, date and beetroot cake

 This is a very moist, almost fudgy chocolate cake.
 The dark chocolate, earthy beetroot and dark caramel notes from the dates result in a richly flavoured cake that is not overly sweet.

 - Lower oven temperature to 180C.
-Grease and line a round spring-form cake tin with baking paper.
+Grease and line a round spring-form cake tin (approx. 25cm in size) with baking paper.

 - Place dates and water in a small pot.
 Boil for 5 minutes, stirring frequently, until dates are mushed up.

 - Puree beetroot with yoghurt in a food processor until well combined.
 Add eggs, sugar and date puree, and blitz until well combined.

 - Sieve flour, cocoa powder and baking powder together.
 Mix in ground almonds.

 - Melt chocolate gently in a bowl over simmering water.
 Stir in oil.

 - In a large bowl, combine flour, melted chocolate and beetroot mixtures.
 Fold together with a large metal spoon until well combined.
 Do not over-mix.
 Pour mixture into prepared cake tin and bake for 60 minutes until cake springs bake when lightly pressed (the cake is quite fudgy so a skewer inserted into the middle will not come out clean).

 - Stand 5-10 minutes before removing from tin.

 - To make the icing, melt chocolate gently in a bowl over simmering water.
 Stir in oil.
 Ice cake with chocolate when cool.
 Serve with a dollop of Greek yoghurt, ice-cream or creme fraiche.